Where are the best places to stay in Lake Tahoe?

 South Lake Tahoe is the largest of the lakeside cities and has a wide variety of entertainment options.
 The city is a designated bike-friendly community and there are plenty of scenic rides to explore as well as being able to get round the city faster!
 There are shopping opportunities everywhere whether you want the latest designer gear for your chosen sport; winter or summer, brand basics or to buy gifts and souvenirs from local galleries and artisans.

-Boating events such as guided cruises and sailboat racing take place all season and firework displays light up the night skies.
-The paddle steamer boat cruises round the lake for a different view in the summer months or you can ride the gondola all year and get a bird’s eye view instead.
-There are many hiking routes but the one up to Vikingsholm Castle gives you stunning photo opportunities across Emerald Bay.
+Boating events such as guided cruises and sailboat racing take place all season, and firework displays light up the night skies.
+The paddle steamer boat cruises round the lake for a different view in the summer months, or you can ride the gondola all year and get a bird’s eye view instead.
+There are many hiking routes, but the one up to Vikingsholm Castle gives you stunning photo opportunities across Emerald Bay.

 There is enough in South Lake Tahoe to keep you entertained 24 hours a day winter and summer surrounded by jaw-dropping scenery, pine forests and with incredibly gorgeous sunsets.
-Restaurants serving all manner of local and international cuisine will tempt you before the casinos open up ready to part you from your cash or for a wedding with a difference then look no further; the Tahoe Mountain Wedding Chapel has it all.

 Accommodation is rich and diverse in and around South Lake Tahoe ranging from cheap roadside motels to luxurious holiday resorts that offer every amenity you could possible want.